Skip to main content Skip to navigation

 Economics students at the University of Warwick

 Economics Diploma plus MSc is available for those converting from a first degree subject other than Economics.
-Train in the core components of modern economic analysis and appropriate quantitative methods within Warwick's Department of Economics, ranked 1st in the UK (The Good University Guide 2023) and 22nd in the World (The QS World University Subject Rankings 2023).
+Train in the core components of modern economic analysis and appropriate quantitative methods within Warwick's Department of Economics, ranked 1st in the UK (The Good University Guide 2024)), 2nd in the UK for research excellence (based on the most recent Research Excellence Framework 2021, published in Times Higher Education rankings) and 23rd the World (The QS World University Subject Rankings 2024).

 Course overview